-A few years back, legislation was passed (EU Cross-border Directive) which allows EU member states to chase traffic related offences committed by foreign drivers in their respective country.
+A few years back, legislation was passed (EU Cross-border Directive) which allows EU member states to chase traffic-related offences committed by foreign drivers in their respective countries.
 This came about due to British motorists in the hundreds of thousands allegedly dodging fines after being caught speeding in France alone.
-In the run up to brexit, there's speculation that the French authorities are rushing to hammer drivers with fines before it becomes more difficult to acquire the personal details of UK vehicle owners from the DVLA.
+In the run-up to Brexit, there's speculation that the French authorities are rushing to hammer drivers with fines before it becomes more difficult to acquire the personal details of UK vehicle owners from the DVLA.
 It's not yet clear exactly whether the cross-border enforcement directive legislation will be carried over once Britain leaves the EU.

 The EU Cross-border Directive targets specific driving offences:

 - Not using a seatbelt

 - Not stopping at a red traffic light or other mandatory stop signals

 - Not wearing a safety helmet (motorcyclists)

 - Using a forbidden lane